jemcodes/ginAndTonnies/frontend/README.md

 ### Feature Spotlight
 * I implemented functionality for users to create, read, update, and delete drink listings.
 Users can also create, read, update, and delete reviews on drink listings.
+* There is currently basic front end authorization so current user is guided to only update and delete drinks and reviews they created.
 * This was my first solo build of a full React app.
 I found the integration with Redux to be particularly challenging.
 With less than a week of knowledge under my belt, I took on the task and I'm quite pleased with the outcome.

 **Challenges I faced**